CSE321-Fall2021/cse321-portfolio-skylar-kantor/Project 1/readme.md

 --------------------
 CSE321_project1_alexkant_corrected_code.cpp:
 --------------------
- Uses a Thread to drive an LED with an on time of 2000ms and off time of 500ms every other time a button is pressed, and counts presses to determine whether or not a press is odd
+ Uses a thread to drive an LED with an on time of 2000ms and off time of 500ms every other time a button is pressed, and counts presses to determine whether or not a press is odd

 ----------
 Variables Declared